Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-Documentation-for-Flutter-Apps/README.md

-# Add a inline WebView on your success page
+# Sovendus Component for Flutter

+## Disclaimer

+This component is released as open source under the GPL v3 license.
+We welcome bug reports and pull requests from the community.
+However, please note that the component is provided "as is" without any warranties or guarantees.
+It may not be compatible with all other plugins and could potentially cause issues with your store.
+We strongly recommend that you test the plugin thoroughly in a staging environment before deploying it to a live site.
+Furthermore, we do not promise future support or updates and reserve the right to discontinue support for the component at any time.

-1. Download and install the component with the following command:
+## 1. Download and install the component with the following command:

    ```bash
    flutter pub add sovendus_voucher_network_and_checkout_benefits
    ```

-2. Use the component on the order success page, where you want to display the Sovendus banner.
+## 2. Use the component on the order success page, where you want to display the Sovendus banner.

    - Make sure to replace the arguments with the actual data from the purchase.
    - Replace YOUR_TRAFFIC_SOURCE_NUMBER and TRAFFIC_MEDIUM_NUMBER with the one we provided you.